-His assistant at Taunton, ex-Wales and QPR midfielder Michael Meaker, has also joined the club as his number two.
+His assistant at Taunton, ex-QPR and Wales midfielder Michael Meaker, has also joined the club as his number two.

 "As a management team we have had a very successful couple of years and are now hungry to prove ourselves at a higher level," Robinson told the club website.

-Exeter-based Robinson spent six years at Taunton boss and the club lost just once as they won promotion to the seventh tier of English football last season, one division below City.
+Exeter-based Robinson spent six years as Taunton boss, during which time they lost just once to win promotion to the seventh tier of English football last season, one division below City.

 Truro are currently playing home games 100 miles away in Torquay as the club's Treyew Road home has been taken over by developers who are building a retail park on the site.